frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 2. Platform-independence
 3. Comfort

-Speed, reducing the number of keys, or coding keyboard firmware for fun are not important goals for me.
+Speed and reducing the number of keys in use are not important goals for me.

 ## Main features

 * A modified RSTHD as the alpha layout.
 * A custom layer switching code, which is like a merger or QMK's LT() and TG() functions.
 More information is [here](../../../../keyboard-notes/tree/master/qmk-layer-tap-toggle).
 * The ability to select the OS in use (currently Mac and Windows supported) from the keyboard, which changes the shortcuts programmed into the keyboard.
 More information is [here](../../../../keyboard-notes/tree/master/qmk-os-shortcuts).
 * A custom mouse feature to make mouse keys more controllable.
 More information is [here](../../../../keyboard-notes/tree/master/qmk-custom-mouse).
 * A custom editing layer for platform-independent editing.
 More information is [here](../../../../keyboard-notes/tree/master/qmk-custom-edit).
+* A *Compose* key.
+In this keymap, it replaces the Leader key.
+More information is [here](../../../../keyboard-notes/tree/master/qmk-compose-key).
 * Matching use of the encoders on each layer.
 * Informative info on the OLED.
 (Unfortunately, at the moment only the left OLED can be usefully used.)

 ## Work in Progress/TODO